elphick/mass-composition/doc/source/usage/quickstart.rst

 Quick Start Guide
 =================

+Once you have xarray and mass-composition xarray installed in your environment, you will need the following imports.

+..  code-block:: python

+    import xarray as xr
+    import mcxarray.mcxarray

 It is possible that you already have your mass-composition data in a pandas DataFrame.

 If this is the case, provided some pre-requisites are met, we can create an xarray mass-composition Dataset.